 ii.
 Two Science courses chosen from one of the following three combinations:

-It is strongly recommended that CAS learners who intend to enroll in Engineering Technology programs complete both of the Chemistry courses and both of the Physics courses.
+It is strongly recommended that CAS students who intend to enroll in Engineering Technology programs complete both of the Chemistry courses and both of the Physics courses.

 3. Adult Basic Education (ABE)

 Adult Basic Education (Level III) Graduation with Degree and Technical Profile including the following courses (or equivalent):